-The HPHO Outreach Immunisation Service covers the Waikato DHB rohe addressing inequities in health by reaching all tamariki who for many reasons are unable to be immunised at their GP in a timely fashion.
-Some of these tamariki may not be enrolled with a GP.
-The OIS team provides advice and encourages parents to enrol their tamariki with a GP, to ensure continuity of care.
+The Hauraki PHO Outreach Immunisation Service (OIS) covers the Waikato DHB rohe addressing inequities in health by reaching all tamariki who for many reasons are unable to be immunised at their GP in a timely fashion.
+Some of these tamariki may not be enrolled with a general practice.
+The OIS team provides advice and encourages parents to enrol their tamariki with a general practice to ensure continuity of care.

 This service reduces the impact of vaccine preventable disease by increasing the coverage (National Target 95%) and reducing inequalities in the immunisation coverage.
-Opportunistic immunisations are completed for tamariki who are identified as having missed vaccines from the NZ Immunisation Schedule.
+Opportunistic immunisations are completed for tamariki who are identified as having missed vaccines from the New Zealand Immunisation Schedule.

-HPHO OIS provides co-ordination support for the other OIS providers (K’aute Pasifika, Te Kohao Health and Raukura Haurora O Tainui).
-We all work together to ensure timely immunisations for our tamariki.
+OIS provides coordination support for the other OIS providers ( Raukura Hauora o Tainui).
+We work together to ensure timely immunisations for our tamariki.